Chapter 19: The Tragedy at Ong Thanh 062025

 Also, artillery fires were halted just when they were needed the

 most.
-The halt was to accommodate the Air Force, who had arrived to drop
+The halt was to accommodate the Air Force, which had arrived to

-their ordinance.
-By now, even Terry had learned a thing or two about the
+drop its ordinance.
+By now, even Terry had learned a thing or two about

 using artillery, but Colonel Newman countermanded him and shut it down.